-Strategy Outcome 2.3 Provide equitable access for all users our environment while balancing t protection of natural assets.
-A range of parks, reserves and trails which the broadest community can access.
+Strategy Outcome 2.3 Provide equitable access for all users to A range of parks, reserves and trails our environment while balancing the which the broadest community can protection of natural assets. access.

 ECONOMY - Our Economy, Infrastructure, Systems and Services.
 Goals